NMS Elisabeta: Description

 Elisabeta was built of steel and measured 240 ft long overall.
 She had a beam of 33 ft 6 in and a draft at the bow of 11 ft 6 in that increased to 12 ft 6 in at the stern.
 She displaced 1330 LT at full load.
 The ship had a crew of 140 officers and crewmen.

 Elisabeta had two vertical triple-expansion steam engines, each driving a single 9 ft 8 in screw propellers.
 Four cylindrical boilers provided steam to the engines.
 The engines had a designed output of 3000 ihp at normal draft for 16.5 kn or 4500 ihp using forced draft for 17.5 kn.
 During her sea trials on 14 September 1888, Elisabeta had a top speed of 18.3 kn from 4714 ihp using forced draft, but she averaged 18.06 kn from 4271 ihp using normal draft, although her main guns had yet to be installed.
 Her three masts were barque rigged.
 She carried a maximum of 322 LT of coal.

 The ship's main armament consisted of four single 15 cm/35-caliber Krupp breech-loading guns on pivot mounts in semi-circular sponsons on the side of the ship.
-She carried four single quick-firing (QF) 57 mm Nordenfelt guns, two each in the bow and stern.
-She also carried four QF 37 mm Hotchkiss guns.
+She carried four single quick-firing 6-pounder guns, two each on the forecastle and poop deck.
+She also carried four QF 37 mm Hotchkiss guns, at least two of which mounted in the fighting tops.
 Four 356 mm above-water torpedo tubes were also fitted, one each in the bow and stern and one on each broadside.
 Her curved protective deck was 1.5 in thick on the flat and increased to 3.5 in on the slopes.
 It tapered to 1 in at the ends of the ship.
 A 4 in transverse bulkhead was fitted in the bow and the ship mounted a conning tower protected by 3 in of armor.